-For this article, we will discuss the harmonic distortion created by the input stage of a VFD and how KEB harmonic filters can be implemented to reduce these harmonics.
+For this article, we’ll focus on the harmonic distortion created by the input stage of a VFD and how KEB harmonic filters are used to reduce these harmonics.

 VFD Basic Topology